wilkster/SnipShape/Readme.md

 - Most of the options are set via the Tray Menu and Button bar, however some options may be modified by editing the file.
   - [User Shape Color], custom colors 1 through 20
   - [User Snips], location of the cursor files, saved snip files and icon clips that are available from the snip menu.
+    - **SnipPath** - default is user\Screenshots folder
+    - **IconPath** - default is Stickies subfolder of installation, these are small images that can be pasted on a snip from the snip menu.
+    - **CursorPath** - default is the Cursors subfolder of the installation, these are used as icons & cursors throughout the program
+    - **Border Width** is used to draw borders on snips
+    - **Vertical Sync on Select** - only needed on slow computers and over-stressed graphics cards, set to 1 to prevent choppy rectangles when drawing.
   - [User Button Bar], size of the button bar font/buttons
+    - **Font Size** - increase or decrease to change the default size of the button bar icons (restart required)
   - The Tray menu allows you to edit these directly in Notepad.

+## Limiations

+- Saves snips with shapes are not later editable
+- Undo has not been implemented